Clark County Education Association Teachers Union Protests and Demands Fair Contract at CCSD’s Greer Education Center in Las Vegas

 Teachers, he said, are “the backbone of the district.”

-Blunt Johnson also said there are special education teachers who are upset about the district’s proposal to offer extra pay for certain special education teachers but not others, noting that “you can’t break up the department.”
+Blunt Johnson also said there are special education teachers who are upset regarding the district’s proposal to offer extra pay for certain special education teachers but not others, noting that “you can’t break up the department.”

-In a statement Thursday night after the meeting adjourned, the district wrote: “Everyone has the right to peaceful expression, but they do not have the right to block traffic, disrupt the business procedures of a public body, or impede public agency operations through ‘work actions.’”
+In a statement Thursday night following the meeting adjourned, the district wrote: “Everyone has the right to peaceful expression, but they do not have the right to block traffic, disrupt the business procedures of a public body, or impede public agency operations through ‘work actions.’”

 The district said the union leadership has continued its “bad faith efforts to intimidate the school district into accepting its financially questionable proposals that would put the district’s finances in deficit.”